carolineladouce/chess-timer/README.md

 ## About me:

 Hi, my name is Caroline.
-I'm a self-taught engineer and this is my first app project in process.
+I'm a self-taught engineer and this is my first app project.
 There's alot to learn, so I wanted to start by tackling some basics.
-Here are a few initial items I set out to accomplish:
+Here's a checklist of items that I set out to accomplish and made happen:

+1. Build the app entirely with UIKit instead of using Storyboards
-1. Creating custom buttons
+2. Create custom buttons with CALayer
-2. Calling and dismissing pop-up views
+3. Call and dismiss pop-up views
-3. Rendering stack views
+4. Render stack views
-4. Getting cozy with constraints
+5. Get cozy with constraints and Auto Layout
-5. Bringing UI items to life with simple animations
+6. Bring views to life with UIAnimation
-6. Understanding color and gradients
+7. Better understand how to manipulate color and gradients with CAGradientLayer

-Here are a few very important items I've learned about along the way:
+Here are a few VERY important items that I learned about along the way:

 1. Using enums for state management
 2. Timers and asynchronous state management
 3. Formatting date and time

+Now, I'm working on getting the app in the app store, so stay tuned for updates :)

 ## How this app is built: